simonjoom/react-mobx-start-kit/README.md

 ## Learning Resources

-* [Starting out with react-redux-starter-kit](https://suspicious.website/2016/04/29/starting-out-with-react-redux-starter-kit/) is an introduction to the components used in this starter kit with a small example in the end.
+* [Starting out with mobx](https://mobxjs.github.io/mobx/getting-started.html) is an introduction to the components used in this starter kit with a small example in the end.

+Just some simple, declarative components that form our complete UI.
+And which are derived completely, reactively from our state.
+You are now ready to start using the mobx and mobx-react packages in your own applications.
+A short summary of the things you learned so far:

+    Use the @observable decorator or observable(object or array) functions to make objects trackable for MobX.
+    The @computed decorator can be used to create functions that can automatically derive their value from the state.
+    Use autorun to automatically run functions that depend on some observable state.
+This is useful for logging, making network requests etc.
+    Use the @observer decorator from the mobx-react package to make your React components truly reactive.
+They will update automatically and efficiently.
+Even when used in large complex applications with large amounts of data.

 ## FAQ